sahradordete/sahradordete/README.md

 - 🔭 I’m currently working with IT Support but I'm looking for a career change to Web Development.
 - 🌱 I’m currently learning HTML, CSS and JavaScript.
 - 👯 I’m looking for my first opportunity in Tech.
-- 📫 How to reach me: sahrad.ovalhes@gmail.com or on Linkedin: www.linkedin.com/in/sahradordete

 <div align="center">
   <a href="https://github.com/sahradordete">